William Kemmler

-William Francis Kemmler (May 9, 1860 – August 6, 1890) was an American peddler, alcoholic, and murderer, who, in 1890, became the first person in the world to be executed by electric chair.
+William Francis Kemmler (May 9, 1860 – August 6, 1890) was an American murderer who was the first person executed by electric chair.
 He was convicted of murdering Matilda "Tillie" Ziegler, his common-law wife, a year earlier.
 Although electrocution had previously been successfully used to kill a horse, Kemmler's execution did not go smoothly.

 Early life

 William Kemmler was born in Philadelphia, Pennsylvania in 1860.
 Both of his parents were immigrants from Germany, and both were alcoholics.
 After dropping out of school at age 10, unable to read or write, Kemmler worked in his father's butcher shop.
 Kemmler's father died from an infection he received after a drunken brawl, and his mother from complications of alcoholism.
 In the late 1870s Kemmler was reportedly slender, with dark brown hair.
 He spoke both English and German.

 After his parents' deaths, he went into the peddling business, and earned enough money to buy a horse and cart.
 At this point, however, he was also becoming a heavy drinker.
 In one episode involving him and his friends, after a series of drunken binges, he said he could jump his horse and cart over an eight-foot fence, with the cart attached to the horse.
 The attempt was a failure, and his cart and goods were destroyed in the incident.
 He was known to friends as "Philadelphia Billy", and his drinking binges were very well known around the saloons in his Buffalo neighborhood.